Kim-Arcena/Wakim-App/README.md

 It can use it for operations of indeterminate time, such as API calls.
 I have used it to respond to user input using the onManageListener interface.</p>
         <h3><li>Structural Design Pattern</li></h3>
         <h4>Adapter Design Pattern</h4>
-        <p>I used this design pattern to create dynamic alert list using RecyclerView (can found in alarmList package).
+        <p>I used this design pattern to a create dynamic alert list using RecyclerView (can be found in the alarmList package).
 Each RecyclerView has its own Adapter.
 The Adapter is in charge of mapping our models to their appropriate View components (ViewHolders), thereby adhering to the traditional Adapter design pattern definition.
 These two classes (Adapter and ViewHolder) collaborate to establish how your data is displayed.
 The ViewHolder is a View wrapper that includes the layout for a single item in the list.
 As needed, the Adapter generates ViewHolder objects and sets the data for those views.</p>
     </ol>
 </div>